zhanglei592/shinydashboard/README.md

 ##2020-10-15

-update tab dashboard, add some plots delete unnecessary tabs
+update tab dashboard, add some plots, and delete unnecessary tabs

 ##2020-10-13